openvswitch/ovs/FAQ.md

    Finally, it is required that DPDK port names begin with 'dpdk'.

-   See [INSTALL.DPDK.md] for more information on enabling and using DPDK with Open vSwitch.
+   See [INSTALL.DPDK.rst] for more information on enabling and using DPDK with Open vSwitch.

 ### Q: How do I configure a VLAN as an RSPAN VLAN, that is, enable mirroring of all traffic to that VLAN?